Showing now is Wicked

 This fabulous art deco cinema was designed, along with all super-cinemas around that time, with facilities for stage shows that would precede cinema films.
 Provincial Cinematograph (PCT) invited Ernest Walmsley Lewis to input plans to build the cinema close to Victoria Station.

 With two frontages along busy roads, it has been said that taxi drivers once called the theatre ‘Sing-Sing’.
-From the time of its opening the theatre has experienced a number of highs and lows.
-The theatre is now one of the leading West End theatres and has hosted many top shows including Petula Clark in The Sound of Music, and Richard Harris starring in Camelot, and Fiddler on The Roof with Topol.
+From the time of its opening, the venue has experienced a number of highs and lows.
+The venue is now one of the leading West End theatres and has hosted many top shows including Petula Clark in The Sound of Music, and Richard Harris starring in Camelot, and Fiddler on The Roof with Topol.

 On March 28th, 2006 Billy Joel’s hit Broadway show Movin’ Out opened for a limited eight-week run.

-Additional restoration work has continued until Wicked, The Untold Story of The Witches of Oz opened in September 2006 and is still performing to thrilled packed houses.
+Additional restoration work has continued until Wicked, The Untold Story of The Witches of Oz opened in September 2006 and is still performing to thrilled packed houses with Wicked Tickets populaaar!.